therapiestation/PRTG-Kemp/README.md

 # PRTG-Kemp
 PRTG Templates for the Kemp REST API using the PRTG REST custom sensor.
-Place the template files under $INSTALLATION-DIRECTORY$\Custom Sensors\rest to use them while creating a REST custom sensor.
+Place the template files under "$INSTALLATION-DIRECTORY$\Custom Sensors\rest" to use them while creating a REST custom sensor.

 ## kemp.loadbalancer.template